GitLab Integration

 No authentication required for public repositories on GitLab.com.

-# Create a personal access token with read_repository scope
+# Create a personal access token with read_repository scope, then:

 export GITLAB_TOKEN=glpat-yourtoken